meherchandan/Tajawal_Backend_Test/README.md

 Open command prompt/Terminal
 Go to the project directory
 To run all the test:-
-Run
 ```shell
 $ mvn clean test
 ```